Nicolò Crasso: Biography

 Nicolò Crasso was born in Venice in 1585.
 He was the son of Marco Crasso and Triffona di Dominici.
 He was baptized in Venice in the church of S. Maria del Giglio on 6 July 1585.
-He studied at the University of Padua and received his law degre in 1602.
+He studied at the University of Padua and completed a law degree in 1602.
 He actively participated in the city's cultural life and was admitted to the Accademia dei Ricovrati, which counted Galileo Galilei among its members.

 Crasso returned to Venice in 1606.
 During the Interdict conflict he gave proof of his abilities in publications supporting the Serenissima in her dispute with the papacy.
 In 1606 he published anonymously his Antiparaenesis ad Cesarem Baronium, a biting reply to an anti-Venetian tract by Cardinal Caesar Baronius.
 In 1607 Crasso married Laura Zuccaredda, by whom he had two children, Alvise and Lucrezia.

 Shortly afterwards he was appointed to the post of a avvocato fiscale, an official attached to the three Inquisitors of the Levant, whose job was to investigate the functioning of the overseas Venetian courts and administrations.
 He spent some time in various Venetian territories, including the islands of Cephalonia, Zakynthos and Corfu, where he acquired many valuable artefacts for his collection of antiquities.
 After returning from Greece, Crasso appears to have spent most or all of his remaining years in Venice and her environs, where he practised his profession as a lawyer.
 He died in Venice on 30 September 1656.
 Crasso was buried in the family tomb built in 1563 by his grandfather Nicolò in the church of San Sebastiano.
 He was a member of several Academies, including the Incogniti, who published a brief account of him, with a portrait, in their book Le glorie de gli Incogniti in 1647.